quora/pyanalyze/docs/type_evaluation.md

 - `pass` statements, which do nothing.
 - Calls to `show_error()`, which cause the type checker to emit an error.
 These are discussed further below.
+- Calls to `reveal_type(arg)`, where arg is one of the arguments to the type evaluation function.
+These cause the type checker to emit a message showing the current type of `arg`.
+This is a debugging feature.

 Conditions in `if` statements may contain: